Minecraft-Java-Edition-Speedrunning/rules/rules.typ

   "CE13.1.1.a",
   "CE18.1.1.a",
 ))\
+A.5.19) <A.5.19> Segmenting, pausing the speedrun for a time by quitting the world and ending the recording, is allowed in a few categories.
+Segmenting suspends both #entangledRule("A.2.2") and #entangledRule("D.1.3") if and only if the following requirements are met:
+- A.5.19.a) You must have the included video(s) show you exiting the world each time you do so.
+- A.5.19.b) You must have the included video(s) show you re-entering the world each time you do so.
+- A.5.19.c) <A.5.19.c> In between segments of the current run, you must not play anything other than the current run on the instance that the current run is on.
+- #entangled[Entangled Rule(s):]\
+- #entangled[A.5.19.c is referenced by: ] #entangledRule("6.1.1.a")\
+- A.5.19.d) <A.5.19.d> You must submit log files.
+- #entangled[Entangled Rule(s):]\
+- #entangled[A.5.19.d is referenced by: ] #entangledRule("6.1.1.b")\
+- A.5.19.e) Clarification: For glitchless runs, the segmentation must not provide any additional benefit to the run.
+- A.5.19.f) Time spent between the segments of the run will not contribute to in-game time or the real time of the run.
+#entangled[Entangled Rule(s):]\
+#entangled[A.5.19 is referenced by: ] #entangledRules("4.1.2", "CE19.3.4")\

 == A.6: General Submission Rules
 A.6.1) The run's speedrun.com submission description must include the seed of the world.